Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center: Preliminaries on foliations and measure theory

 If $\{\mu_P\}_{P \in \mathcal P}$ is a system of conditional measures for $\mu$ along $\mathcal P$ we also say that the family $\{\mu_P\}$ \textit{disintegrates} the measure $\mu$ or that it is the \textit{disintegration of $\mu$ along $\mathcal P$}.

 It is a well known fact (see \cite{EW, Ro52}) that when the disintegration of $\mu$ with respect to a partition $\mathcal P$ exists then it is essentially unique.
 The disintegration of a measure along a partition does not always exists.
 We say that a partition $\mathcal P$ is a \textit{measurable partition} (or \textit{countably generated}) with respect to $\mu$ if there exist a family of measurable sets $\{A_i\}_{i \in \mathbb N}$ and a measurable set $F$ of full measure such that if $B \in \mathcal P$, then there exists a sequence $\{B_i\}$, where $B_i \in \{A_i, A_i^c \}$ such that $B \cap F = \bigcap_i B_i \cap F$.
-For measurable partitions, the following classical result of Rohklin guarantees the existence of a disintegration of a given probability measure $\mu$.

-\begin{theorem}[Rokhlin's disintegration theorem \cite{Ro52}] Let $\mathcal P$ be a measurable partition of a polish metric space $X$ and $\mu$ a finite Borel measure on $X$.
-Then there exists a disintegration of $\mu$ along $\mathcal P$ and this disintegration is essentially unique, i.e, any other disintegration should coincide with the previous one $\hat{\mu}$-almost everywhere. \end{theorem}
+For measurable partitions $\mathcal P$ of Polish metric spaces endowed with a finite Borel probability measure $\mu$, there is always a disintegration of $\mu$ along $\mathcal P$ \cite{Ro52}.

-\begin{definition} We say that a foliation $\mathcal F$ is leafwise absolutely continuous, or that volume has Lebesgue disintegration along $\mathcal F$-leaves, if for almost every leaf $L$, the conditional measure $m_L$ of $m$ along the leaf is equivalent to the Riemann measure $\lambda_L$ on the leaf. \end{definition}
+\begin{definition} We say that a foliation $\mathcal F$ is leafwise absolutely continuous, or that volume has Lebesgue disintegration along $\mathcal F$-leaves, if for almost every leaf $L$, the conditional measure $m_L$ of $m$ along the leaf is equivalent to the measure $\lambda_L$ on the leaf. \end{definition}

 It is a classical fact that absolute continuity implies Lebesgue disintegration of volume (see \cite[Lemma $3.4$]{AVW}) but the opposite is not true.

 To prove the next proposition we use a lemma due to Pugh-Viana-Wilkinson.